coins-docs/coins-docs.github.io/docs/rest-api.md

 ```shell
 POST /openapi/convert/v1/query-order-history
 ```
-This endpoint retrieves order history with the option to define a specific time period using start and end times.
+This endpoint retrieves order history with the option to define a specific time period using start and end times, limited to the last 180 days.

 **Weight:** 1